rydmike/flex_color_picker/README.md

 the API tooltips in the demo, in case they get in the way.
 By default, the tooltips are ON, to show the used API and its current value.

-The **FlexColorPicker** Web demo also persist the settings as you change them.
+The **FlexColorPicker** web demo also persist the settings as you change them.
 The next time you use it, with the same device and browser, it will restore the configuration that you left it in last time you used it.
 You can reset the settings to their start default values as well.